 NetworkManager attempts to connect (changing the values of the paramters as desired):

-These tools are useful when we want to test builds as opposed to running multiple editor instances.
-It is also an option that works for release builds.
+These tools are useful when we want to test builds as opposed to running multiple editor instances. it's also an option that works for release builds.

 The solutions described below share some common features:

-- They do not support latency variability over time, so in effect we can't imitate artificial jitter with them.
+- They don't support latency variability over time, so in effect we can't imitate artificial jitter with them.

-- They are system-wide, thus all the local instances of our game would run under the same network conditions.
+- They're system-wide, thus all the local instances of our game would run under the same network conditions.

 - They allow to control the settings for sending and receiving separately.

-There are some inherent limitations that come with the system-wide level of application of these tools - they are not ideal for local testing of more than two peers because we can't have peers with different network conditions between them (if that is important for the test ofcourse).
+There are some inherent limitations that come with the system-wide level of application of these tools - they're not ideal for local testing of more than two peers because we can't have peers with different network conditions between them (if that is important for the test ofcourse).

 Some consoles offer similar functionality at the native SDK level.
 Check their documentation for details.